khrona/awesomium-wiki/general-use/introduction-to-web-views.md

 See [this article](using-data-sources.html) for more information on using DataSource.

+### Asynchronous API

+Awesomium adopts a similar multi-process architecture to Chrome.
+Each WebView is actually isolated and rendered in a separate process.

+Most method calls are sent via a piped message to the child-process and may not complete immediately.
+To be notified of different events, see the following section on event listeners.

+You should take extra care with the few methods that are actually synchronous, you can use `WebView::last_error()` to check if there was an error dispatching a synchronous method call.
+For example, `WebView::ExecuteJavascriptWithResult` is sent synchronously because it must return a value:

+{% highlight cpp %}
+JSValue result = view->ExecuteJavascriptWithResult(script, frame);
+if (view->last_error())
+  std::cerr << "There was an error calling this synchronous method".
+{% endhighlight %}

 ### Registering Listeners

 The WebViewListener namespace contains a suite of special classes that you can use to respond to certain events in a WebView.